garystafford/multi-vagrant-puppet-vms/README.md

       ]```

 #### Chef Configuration
-My Vagrantfile uses Chef, which in turn uses my Hosted Chef account's 'Environments' and 'Nodes' for configuration of VMs.
+The Vagrantfile uses Chef, which in turn uses a Hosted Chef account's 'Environments' and 'Nodes' for configuration of VMs.
 This can easily be changed to use 'Roles', if desired.
 The Hosted Chef 'Nodes' use recipes from the '`dev-setup`', located here: [https://github.com/garystafford/chef-cookbooks](https://github.com/garystafford/chef-cookbooks)